erendira/touchstone/README.md

   * How to organzie & orchestrate the provisioning of cloud infrastructure and leveraging this capability to allow for the self-configuration of web services in the rest of the stack above

 ## Notes
-  * Where applicable, projects will be based on an OpenStack Heat Template file (*.template) using the [HOT format](http://docs.openstack.org/developer/heat/template_guide/hot_guide.html) that self-provisions, installs and configures the project when provided into a Heat environment.
+  * Projects are based on an OpenStack Heat [HOT](http://docs.openstack.org/developer/heat/template_guide/hot_guide.html) template (defined in YAML) that self-provisions, installs and configures the project when provided into a Heat enabled environment.
   * There are templates that function for both Rackspace's Public Cloud & Rackspace's Private Cloud
     * On public cloud, it is tailored to consume [Rackspace's Heat Resource Types](http://docs.rackspace.com/orchestration/api/v1/orchestration-devguide/content/GET_resource_type_list_v1__tenant_id__resource_types_Stack_Resources.html#GET_resource_type_list_v1__tenant_id__resource_types_Stack_Resources-Response)
     * On private cloud, it consumes the standard [Heat Resource Types](http://docs.openstack.org/developer/heat/template_guide/openstack.html)